Brimsdown Power Station: History

-The first station was brought into operation by the North Metropolitan Electric Power Supply Co. between 1904 and 1907, before officially opening in 1907.
+The first station was brought into operation by the North Metropolitan Electric Power Supply Company between 1904 and 1907, before officially opening in 1907.
 It was used primarily to supply the local tramways.
 The station was extended between 1924 and 1955, supplying power to the wider area of Enfield and Essex.

+At the end of 1925, the capacity of the plant at Brimsdown 23,600 kW.

+In 1928 a new station was opened by the North Metropolitan Electric Power Supply Company.
+Its capacity was 50,000 kilowatts, but in due course it is intended to add two other similar sections and two additional boiler-houses, when the capacity will be increased to 150,000 kilowatts.
+Prior to the erection of this new power house, the company had two main stations, one at Willesden and the other at Brimsdown, Enfield, where the new station has been built.

-Brimsdown Power Station was the only known British example of the Loeffler boiler system.
+Power Station was the only known British example of the Loeffler boiler system.
 It was a system that enjoyed a brief vogue in the 1930s, mainly in Europe.
 It overcame metallurgical and feedwater quality problems but rapid advances rendered it unnecessary quite quickly.
-The Parsons 25 MW turbo-alternator commissioned in 1928 was the first machine in the UK to generate direct at 33 kV.

 Coal was supplied by barge or by rail.

 In 1948 Britain's electricity supply industry was nationalised under the Electricity Act 1947 and Brimsdown Power Station became part of the British Electricity Authority.
 The BEA was succeeded by the Central Electricity Authority in 1955 and the Central Electricity Generating Board in 1958.
 The CEGB decommissioned both stations in 1976.

-Technical Specification
+Technical specification

-In 1959 the A station had two Loeffler boilers, steam capacity of the boilers was 330,000 lb/hr (41.6 kg/s) which supplied one 20 MW and one 31 MW Metropolitan Vickers turbo-alternators.
-The steam conditions at the turbine stop valve was 1900 psi (131 bar) and 499 °C. The overall thermal efficiency of the A station in 1963-64 was 20.16 per cent.
+In 1904 the station contained 6 x Babcock & Wilcox boilers driving feeding 3 x Parsons Turbines equipped with 11,000 Volt, 50Hz Brown Boveri 1,000kW alternators.

+The 1928 station contained 2 x Parson 25 MW turbo alternators generating at 33kV which was high for the time and first example in the UK.
+These were fed from 5 x 100,000 Ib/hr boilers.
+The station was extended in 1932 and two new 25,000 kW sets, similar to the original machines, have been installed, together with four new boilers, each rated at 200,000 lb. per hour.
+The four alternators, giving a total output of 100,000 kW, were built by C. A. Parsons and Co., Ltd. Two were wound for 11,000 volts and two for 33,000-34,500 volts.